 He spent many summers participating in, leading and directing summer camps.
 From his home church camp in Virginia to a disability camp in Iowa.
 Along the way learning and having a blast camping, rock climbing, canoing, horseback riding, white water rafting and whatever else campers were interested in doing.

 Sam graduated from Bridgewater College with a degree in Philosophy and Religion.
 While there he continued his exploration of the world by spending a semester in India and visiting Europe, the Middle East, Nigeria, and the Caribbean.
 Always adding to his understanding of how others live and view the world.

 Sam loves working with his hands.
-He enjoys wood working and teaching classes of wheel thrown pottery and animal butchering.
+He enjoys woodworking, wheel-thrown pottery, and animal butchering.
 He feels blessed to now be in a community where all of his passions and interests can be fed, used, and valued.

 Siana grew up in a beautiful indigenous forest on the outskirts of Nairobi, in Kenya.
 She spent much of her childhood exploring the natural world with her family, going on epic camping trips, gardening with her mum and riding bikes with her brother.
 Growing up with a deep reverence for the planet, she always felt a deep desire to protect the more than human inhabitants who share the planet with us.

 After teaching English in Spain for a year, Siana came to Duvall to participate as a student in The Immersion in 2016.
 She has since spent 2 years with the Adult Nature Instructor Training in the Immersion, and 1 year with Wild Within 2 in the Youth Nature Instructor Training.

 Siana loves her curiosity and how she connects with the natural world through it.
 She loves biking—especially overnight trips, reading novels, sneaking, crafting, and learning more about Justice, Equity, Diversity and Inclusion.